-The shares of Common Stock to be delivered upon the vesting of an award of RSUs have been registered under the Securities Act, pursuant to a registration statement filed on Form S-8 by the Company on June 16, 2010.
+The shares of common stock to be delivered upon the vesting of an award of RSUs have been registered under the Securities Act, pursuant to a registration statement filed on Form S-8 by the Company on June 16, 2010.
 The grant of RSUs is personal to the recipient and is not transferable.
+Once received, shares of common stock issuable upon the vesting of the RSUs are freely transferable subject to any requirements of Section 16(b) of the Exchange Act.
 Under the 2008 RSU Plan, the Compensation Committee also has the power and authority to establish and implement an exchange program that would permit the Company to offer holders of awards issued under prior shareholder approved compensation plans to exchange certain options for new RSUs on terms and conditions to be set by the Committee.
 The exchange program is designed to increase the retention and motivational value of awards granted under prior plans.
-In addition, by exchanging options for RSUs, the Company will reduce the number of shares of Common Stock subject to equity awards, thereby reducing potential dilution to shareholders in the event of significant increases in the value of its Common Stock.
+In addition, by exchanging options for RSUs, the Company will reduce the number of shares of common stock subject to equity awards, thereby reducing potential dilution to stockholders in the event of significant increases in the value of its common stock.

-As of June 30, 2015, there were no RSUs outstanding.
+As of June 30, 2016, there were no RSUs outstanding.